khans0/console-finances/README.md

 ​
 ### �� What I've learnt
 ​
-[comment]: <I have learnt several javascript funtions.
-I have learnt how to work out the length of data, to work out the total profit, the averages, the largest and smallest profits, all in console.log.>
+[comment]: I have learnt several javascript funtions.
+I have learnt how to work out the length of data, to work out the total profit, the averages, the largest and smallest profits, all in console.log.
 ​
 ### ➕ Suggestions for improvement
 ​
-[comment]: <I could use html/css to bring those results from the console onto a webpage> ​
+[comment]:I could use html/css to bring those results from the console onto a webpage ​
 ## �� INSTALLATION
 ​
-[comment]: <No Installation needed>
+[comment]: No Installation needed
 ​
 ## �� CREDITS
 ​
-[comment]: <No collaborators>
+[comment]: No collaborators
 ​
 ## �� LICENSE
 ​
-[comment]: <License same as the one on github>
+[comment]: License same as the one on github